Netflix/karyon/README.md

 Instance health is an important aspect of any cloud ready application.
 It is used for service discovery as well as bad instance termination.
 Through Karyon's HealthCheck API an application can expose a REST endpoint for external monitoring to ping for health status or integrate with Eureka for service discovery registration based on instance health state.
 An instance can be in one of 4 lifecycle states: Starting, Running, Stopping and Stopped.
 HealthCheck state varies slightly in that it combines these application lifecycle states with the instance health to provide the following states: Starting, Healthy, Unhealthy or OutOfService.

 * Starting - the application is healthy but not done bootstrapping
-* Healthy - the application finished boostrapping and is functioning propertly
+* Healthy - the application finished bootstrapping and is functioning properly
 * Unhealthy - the application either failed bootstrapping or is not functioning properly
 * OutOfService - the application has been shut down